-In the spirit of remaining budget-friendly, I challenged myself to assemble a solid spring haul — comprising of enough food for a few home-cooked meals, cleaning supplies, and some self-care items for a “spa night” — for $75.
+In the spirit of remaining budget-friendly, I challenged myself to assemble a solid summer haul — comprising of enough food for a few home-cooked meals, cleaning supplies, and some self-care items for a “spa night” — for $75.

 Full disclosure, I’d never used a delivery service of this kind before, assuming it would be too costly and that the convenience would come at the expense of my dwindling chequing account.
 To my relief, the prices all-around were super affordable and the same as those you’d find in-store at Walmart.

 After browsing the virtual aisles — which I will say felt surprisingly soothing after more than a year of supermarket mayhem — and filling up my cart, I was able to pick a delivery slot that worked for me before checking out.
 Now, this is the part I truly braced myself for — what’s the delivery charge going to cost me?

 The convenience of Express Delivery ran me $14.97 for delivery right to my door within a couple of hours.
 Less than it would cost me to uber to and from my nearest supermarket.
 Plus, I had a coupon code (FREEDELIVERY*) to offset the cost.
 Pleased to have had all my grocery-delivery reservations extinguished (and maybe kicking myself just a tiny bit for having not done it sooner), I eagerly awaited my delivery.